oSquat/mooltipy/README.md

 ```

 ### Manage login contexts
-Set login contexts with mooltipy:
+Set, get, list and delete login contexts (login credentials) with mooltipy.

+Below is an example of how to add new login contexts.

 ```
 # Add or update user_name at example.com with a randomly generated password.